 An invoice is a document from a transaction with the amount owed and due date for payment.
 Sending an invoice email with the payment owed and due date to your client or customer will ensure you’re paid promptly.

-An invoice is useful for bookkeeping, inventory control, and filing your taxes accurately so that the IRS doesn’t come around and cause a bunch of problems.
+An invoice is useful for bookkeeping, inventory control, and avoiding mistakes when filing your business taxes so that the IRS doesn’t come around and cause a bunch of problems.
 They’re an invaluable and necessary tool for almost all small businesses and sending an email with an invoice ensures you get paid on time.

 Invoice Email Templates